-Students in Physician Assistant, Medical Nutrition, Radiography, and Diagnostic Medical Sonography programs will begin classes at the new facility in the fall of 2015 and will be followed by students in the Clinical Laboratory Science and Physical Therapy programs in 2016.
+Students in Physician Assistant, Medical Nutrition, Radiography, and Diagnostic Medical Sonography programs began classes at the new facility in the fall of 2015 and will be followed by students in the Clinical Laboratory Science and Physical Therapy programs in 2016.
 When all programs are fully implemented, the College of Allied Health Professions will have approximately 130 students enrolled at the new facility at UNK.

 Prospective students interested in applying for UNMC allied health professions education programs must meet the same qualifications and will follow the same application process regardless of whether they hope to matriculate on the UNMC campus in Omaha or at the new facility in Kearney.
 For the latest information on all aspects of admission to any UNMC College of Allied Health Professions program, please visit our Admissions page or call 402-559-6673 or email.